 Suffering From TMJ Disorder?
-Your Irving General and Family Dentist Can Help!
+Your General and Family Dentist in Northwest Dallas, Texas Can Help!

 Do you frequently have jaw pain, trouble chewing, or experience recurrent jaw clicking or popping?
 You may be suffering from TMJ (temporomandibular joint) Disorder - a common condition that affects over 35 million people in the U.S.